-Murray Middle School implemented a school wide behavior management plan that is based on establishing school wide classroom rules and consequences.
+Murray Middle School implemented a school wide behavior management plan that is based on establishing school-wide classroom rules and consequences.
 All classrooms follow the same five classroom rules.
-In addition, each classroom follows the same heirarchy of consequences for not following classroom rules.
+These rules, consequences, and rewards were explicitly presented to students in each classroom during the first week of school, and addressed at grade-level assemblies during the second week.
+Each classroom teacher posts the rules, consequences, and reward system.
 Furthermore, all teachers are expected to promote positive classroom rewards and incentives for students following classroom rules and expectations.